Peanut Butter Banana Raisin Oatmeal

 - ~1 tablespoon or so of Flaxseed Meal (~$0.15)

 - Cinnamon to taste (about a teaspoon) (~$0.05)

 - Some kind of nuts/seeds topping (ex: pumpkin and sunflower seeds, or almonds) (~$0.50-$1.00)

 - Bring 1.5 cups of water to beginning boil on medium heat in small sauce pan (can cover to make this faster).

-- Pour 1 cup of oats in and give a quick stir.
+- Pour in 1 cup of oats.

-- Add in desired amount of raisins.
+- Add in desired amount of raisins (~1/4 cup).

 - Keep stirring until the end - lifting up and around the sides to avoid sticking.

 Packed with calories, fiber, and protein, this meal will easily

-Let me know on Twitter how you like it and what modifications you make!
+Let me know on Twitter how you like it and what modifications you make.
 It's my version of oatmeal but oats in general are a canvas for many great flavors and nutrition profiles if you change up the ingredients.